Shilpaj1994/DeepVision/Assignment-4/README.md

 - If we have 2 networks with 95% and 98% accuracy of first epoch, then the network with higher first epoch accuracy will always perform better than lower first epoch accuracy
 - Dropout can give us a boost of around 0.20%
 - Learning rate scheduler can give us a boost of around 0.10%
-- So, network giving an accuracy of about ___% less than desired accuracy then the network is not doing well.
+- So, vanilla network giving an accuracy of about 99.10% will be able to achieve the goal of 99.40+%

 ---